Latest Switchboard Protocol (SWTCH) News Update

 Deep Dive

-What this means: This is bullish for SWTCH because it creates recurring demand for the token while simplifying access to high-speed data for builders.
+What this means: This is bullish for SWTCH because it creates real, recurring demand for the token.
+Developers get a simpler, more transparent way to access data, and every paid subscription directly uses and potentially reduces the circulating supply of SWTCH.
 (Source)

 Conclusion